-Horsham Rural City Council has commenced phasing in the Child Safe Standards and is committed to providing and promoting this.
-Council has a zero tolerance to child abuse and aims to create child safe and child friendly environments where children feel safe and secure and have fun.
+Horsham Rural City Council is committed to providing and promoting child safe environments.
+Council has zero tolerance to child abuse and aims to create a child safe and child friendly environment where children feel safe and secure and have fun.
 This includes the physical, emotional, cultural and social wellbeing of all children.

-View the Child Safe standards reporting process.(PDF, 82KB)
+View the Child Safe Standards reporting process(PDF, 514KB)

 Child Safe Standard 1 – Organisations establish a culturally safe environment in which the diverse and unique identities and experiences of Aboriginal children and young people are respected and valued

 Child Safe Standard 2 – Child safety and wellbeing is embedded in organisational leadership, governance and culture

 Child Safe Standard 3 – Children and young people are empowered about their rights, participate in decisions affecting them and are taken seriously

 Child Safe Standard 4 – Families and communities are informed, and involved in promoting child safety and wellbeing

 Child Safe Standard 5 – Equity is upheld and diverse needs respected in policy and practice

 Child Safe Standard 6 – People working with children and young people are suitable and supported to reflect child safety and wellbeing values in practice

 Child Safe Standard 7 – Processes for complaints and concerns are child focused